-The program’s unique blend of theory and practice, combined with an emphasis on collaborative learning and peer support, gives Residents a field-tested foundation for success in the urban classroom.
-By the time BTR graduates become teachers of record in a BPS classroom, they already have a year of experience in their schools, an understanding of the challenges that lie ahead and an ever-expanding support network of fellow educators.
-Learn more about the residency year.
+The program’s unique blend of theory and practice, combined with an emphasis on collaborative learning and peer support, gives residents a field-tested foundation for success in the urban classroom.
+By the time BTR graduates become teachers of record in a BPS classroom, they already have a year of experience in their schools, an understanding of the challenges that lie ahead, and an ever-expanding support network of fellow educators.

 An Affordable Route into Teaching

-To help with living expenses during their yearlong preparation, BTR provides a $12,100 stipend and eligibility for health care benefits.
+To help with living expenses during their yearlong preparation, BTR provides a $12,500 stipend and eligibility for health care benefits.
 Residents can also apply for financial aid through UMass Boston to supplement their stipend income.
-For those eligible, an AmeriCorps Education Award can be used to cover in full the cost of the master’s degree.
-In addition, by honoring the three-year teaching commitment, graduates participate in a unique tuition remission agreement.
+For those eligible, an AmeriCorps Education Award can be used toward master’s degree costs.
+In addition, by honoring the three-year teaching commitment, BTR program costs are waived for graduates.

 - AmeriCorps Education Award

 At the end of the year, graduates earn a Massachusetts Initial Teacher License, a master’s degree in education from UMass Boston and credit toward a dual license in either Special Education (Teachers of Students with Moderate Disabilities) or English as a Second Language (which they complete the following year).
 More importantly, their continued commitment to the Boston Public Schools waives BTR program costs — for each year they teach in a BPS classroom, the program forgives one-third of their initial $10,000 loan.
 Typically, AmeriCorps funding covers a stipend (it was $12,500 in 2015-16), an individual health insurance plan, and the Segal Educational Award (currently $5,775 toward costs at a qualified institution of higher education).